 With unemployment and other economic factors many parents are struggling and are unable to provide the basic school supplies their children need to be effective.
 In addition, schools across the country are facing budget cuts and lack the funding to purchase necessary supplies.
 To combat this problem in our area the St. Boniface Community Outreach Committee hosts an annual School Supply Drive.
-Here are the important dates for this year’s program:
+Listed below are the dates for the 2017 program.

 For more information contact Cindy Zach at firstname.lastname@example.org